-Figure 431: Setting of the input parameter and SEAMCAT results when positioning of the ILT with respect with VLT
+Figure 431: Input parameter settings and results for Example 1

 Example 2

-In Example 1, the Δx and Δy are set to zero.
-If we select an offset (Δx, Δy), the relative position of the Interfering Link with respect to the Victim Link will shift the ILT distribution (red square) by Δx horizontally and Δy vertically.
+In Example 1, the Δx and Δy were set to zero.
+If we select an offset (Δx, Δy), the relative position of the Interfering Link with respect to the Victim Link will shift the ILT (red square) by Δx horizontally and Δy vertically.
 In the case that the ILT distribution is not a single point, an offset (Δx, Δy) will shift the centre of the ILT distribution accordingly.